-Types of Services Funded (Fiscal Year 2016-17)
+Types of Services Funded (Fiscal Year 2017-18)

-All Rescue schools receive equal allocations per student of general fund support for instructional materials, supplies and other uses.
-Funding for the support services such as maintenance of buildings and grounds, utilities, and student transportation is budgeted on a districtwide, centralized basis and provided to each school site based on the unique needs of the individual school.
+All Rescue schools receive equal allocations, per student, of LCFF Base Funding.
+This funding helps support students by providing instructional materials, supplies and other needs.
+Funding for support services, such as maintenance of buildings and grounds, utilities, and student transportation, is budgeted for at the district level and provided to each school site based on the varying needs of the individual school.

-In addition, to its support from the local general fund, schools in the Rescue Union School District receive yearly allocations from some state and federal categorical programs.
-The purpose of these categorical programs range from improving the quality of the total instructional program for all students to addressing the unique needs of special groups of students - such as English Learners, socioeconomically disadvantaged and foster youth.
+In addition to the Base Funding described above, schools in the Rescue Union School District receive Supplemental funding roughly proportional to the number of unduplicated pupils (English Learners, Socioeconomically Disadvantaged, and Foster/Homeless Youth) they serve.
+Furthermore, school sites receive allocations from other state and federal categorical programs, including Title I and Title II.
+The purpose of these categorical programs range from improving the quality of the total instructional program for all students to addressing the unique needs of special groups of students.